What happens when someone runs a Google search for your brand, industry, product, or service?

 Black hat SEO includes tactics that are clearly outlawed and/or unethical.
 This may include content automation, doorway pages, hidden links or text, keyword stuffing, negative SEO, sneaky redirects, cloaking, link schemes, link manipulation, article spinning, markup spam, duplicate content, etc.

 There are plenty of white hat SEO companies out there, meaning there’s no need to work with a black hat company that could put your website and brand at risk.
 Avoid black hat companies and tactics at all costs.
+It is better to pay for expensive SEO, than get fooling into thinking the cost of SEO services should be cheap.

 Any good SEO company will offer client confidentiality and customer discretion.
 They might ask you for permission to include your logo on their website and/or write up a case study, but they won’t force you to.
 Your confidentiality is more important than their social proof.

 This one goes hand in hand with responsiveness (which we discussed at length above).
-TImeliness is basically the SEO company’s ability to quickly and efficiently communicate results in a manner that empowers you to make calculated decisions about the direction of your brand.
+Timeliness is basically the SEO company’s ability to quickly and efficiently communicate results in a manner that empowers you to make calculated decisions about the direction of your brand.

 The best SEO companies are masters of their craft.
 They know what it takes to succeed and have the experience necessary to make educated strategic decisions that help their clients grow and improve.
 So while it’s a good idea to trust the guidance and discretion of a skilled SEO, you want to work with a company that gives you as much say as you’d like.